-Is Marc Anthony Really Dead?
+Marc Anthony Is Not Dead [Debunked]

 Rumors of Marc’s death were aided by social media

 The rumors of Anthony’s death spread like wildfire thanks to the influence of social media.
 There was a Facebook page named “Rip Marc Anthony” that made the rumors appear more believable.
-The social media page went as far as giving a short account of how the American singer met his demise andit attracted almost one million likes.
+The social media page went as far as giving a short account of how the American singer met his demise and it attracted almost 1 million likes.

 “At about 11 a.m.
 ET on Tuesday (February 21, 2017), our beloved singer Marc Anthony passed away.
 Marc Anthony was born on September 16, 1968 in New York.
 He will be missed but not forgotten.
 Please show your sympathy and condolences by commenting on and liking this page,” the Facebook page noted.

-Some of Marc’s fans believed the news and even went ahead to post condolence messages in the comment section.
-Some were skeptic because the first time that a false death announcement has been made on the social media platform.
-However, most of them expressed their disappointment in the hoax after the official confirmation that Anthony was still alive.
+Some of Marc’s fans believed the news and even went ahead to post condolence messages in the comment section, while others remained skeptical.
+In the end, when official confirmation of Anthony’s real situation came out, most expressed their dismay in the existence of the hoax.
 A study conducted on the false death post revealed that roughly 77 percent of those who responded thought that the death rumor was not amusing at all.

 Anthony’s representatives officially announced that the singer was alive and well on Wednesday.
-The fact that there was such an overwhelming response to the false news proved just how popular he is and has a significant following.
-Some of his fans described the scary news as hurtful, distressing and reckless.
+The fact that there was such an overwhelming response to the false news proved just how popular he is and that he has a significant following.
+Some of his fans described the scary news as hurtful, distressing, and reckless.

 “He joins the long list of celebrities who have been victimized by this hoax.
 He’s still alive and well, stop believing what you see on the Internet,” Marc’s representatives stated.